Lidia Brito: Bibliography

 She is also an active participant and speaker in many international summits and conferences.

 UNESCO career

 Joining UNESCO in November 2009, she became the Director for Science Policy and Sustainable Development at the Natural Science Sector in Paris, then she was designated as the UNESCO Regional Director for Sciences in the Latin America and Caribbean region (UNESCO Montevideo Office) in 2014.
 Over the period of 2018 to 2021, she helmed the organizing committee for the Open Science Forum for Latin America and the Caribbean (CILAC), a crucial regional platform that facilitates discussions and interactions aimed at fostering sustainable policies across the fields of science, technology, and innovation.
-Brito assumed office as UNESCO Regional Director for Southern Africa based in Harare in 2022.
+Brito assumed office as UNESCO Regional Director for Southern Africa based in Harare in 2022..
+At UNESCO, Brito leads global programmes across biosphere reserves, hydrology, earth sciences, science policy, and basic sciences, guiding the organization’s work on sustainability, climate resilience, and science capacity worldwide.

 Lidia Arthur Brito was appointed UNESCO Assistant Director General for Natural Sciences in November 2023.